No Pine Needles Today!

 It was one of those 'Full glorious mornings', the kind that 'flatter the mountain-tops', and 'kissing with golden face the meadows'.
-I've heard Ms. Wonder say it often.
-I don't know how she comes up with these things, but it makes me happy every time she says it.
-She should have her own blog.
+Ms. Wonder often expresses it that way.
+I don't know how she comes up with these things, but I love to hear her say it.
+She should start a blog.

-But despite all the flattering and kissing the sun was doing, I wasn't happy.
-I woke up feeling like I'd been abducted by space aliens, poked, prodded, and then disassembled and poorly reassembled by an untrained UFO crew, and then dropped from a considerable height for good measure.
+Despite all the sun's flattering and kissing, I wasn't happy.
+I woke up feeling like I'd been abducted by Klingons, poked, prodded, and then disassembled and poorly reassembled, and then dropped from a considerable height to see if I was still functioning.

 It wasn't surprising; I'd suffered from environmental allergies for weeks.
 First came pollen--flowering plants, followed by pine pollen, followed by live oak and Spanish moss.
 By the end of the first two weeks, I'd had the maximum dose for the average adult, and now I was just a teeny bit panicky, thinking my real problem might be hiding underneath the allergies, like anchovies in the Caesar salad.

-I had no energy; I felt lethargic--too peaky to even go outside; hell, I couldn't walk down the hallway without careening off the walls.
-I decided it was all too much for me, so I took it to a higher power.
-Fortunately, Ms. Wonder maintains an open-door policy for me.
+I had no energy; I felt lethargic--too peaky to even go outside.
+I couldn't walk down the hallway without careening off the walls.
+I decided it was all too much, so I took it to a higher power.
+Fortunately, Ms. Wonder maintains an open-door policy at all times.

 I wasted no time complaining, squawking, and grumbling about how bad I felt.
 I'm not certain that I didn't kvetch.
+I'm not at all sure what the word means, but I suspect it's appropriate, given how often I hear the word used in similar circumstances.
 Hell, I even had a headache, something not part of the standard issue for me.

-As I walked to the bedroom, I thought about how I'd been the picture of health only two weeks ago, and now I had one foot in the cemetery.
-It was a grating thought, leaving me with a feeling of loss.
-It was a Sugar Mountain feeling--the feeling Neil Young sang about.
+As I walked to the bedroom, I thought about how I'd been the picture of health only two weeks ago, and now I had one foot in the deep underground microbiome.
+It was a grating thought, leaving me with a feeling of loss, the same effect that Neil Young's Sugar Mountain has on me.

 No comments: